Skip to main content

 • Scroll down to the "Guest Authentication" section where different login options are listed.

 • Select the checkbox for "Enable Facebook Login Authentication".
-This will allow users to log in using their Facebook account.
+This will enable Facebook as an available authentication method.

 Step 4 - Customize Facebook Login